Skip to main content

 Scipher Technologies targets Australia’s mounting e-waste problem

-Australian e-waste recycler Scipher Technologies is increasing its processing capacity by investing in new and upgraded recycling infrastructure.
-Scipher is also planning to extend its recycling capacity to include mobile phones, lighting equipment, large household appliances and solar panels.
+Australian e-waste recycler Scipher Technologies sought to increase its processing capacity by investing in new and upgraded recycling infrastructure.
+Scipher also planned to extend its recycling capacity to include mobile phones, lighting equipment, large household appliances and solar panels.

 $7.5m